charbelmarche33/WeatherWebApp/README.md

 - sudo apt-get update
 - sudo apt-get install python-psycopg2
-- sudo apt-get install flask
+- sudo easy_install flask markdown

 At this point you should be good.
 If not hmu and I'll try and help
 __________________________________________________________________